g20021215/Simulation-Projecct-2022-5-4/README.md

+## Part B: 王一安
-Part B QQ plot: Testing the waiting time
+QQ plot: Testing the distribution of waiting time

 Run the code in part A for N times and get the waiting time.